shaack/bootstrap-input-spinner/README.md

 A Bootstrap / jQuery plugin to create input spinner elements for number input.

-> Note: With version 3.3 I added an ES6 module beta version under `src/es6-beta`.
-It is not yet documented, but there is a test page as `index-es6-beta.html`.
-With future versions I will move to ES6 modules and remove the jQuery dependency.
+> Note: bootstrap-input-spinner is now a ES6 module.
+You find the old ES5 version under es5-deprecated.
+The ES5 version is not maintained anymore and will be removed in the future.

 **[Demo page with examples](http://shaack.com/projekte/bootstrap-input-spinner/)**